 I was set the challenge of creating 7 healthy balanced breakfasts that could be made in under 6 minutes.
 To test this out, after I had made and tweaked the recipes to get them perfect.
 I set the test of timing myself when I made them.
 A couple of them were very close, but all of them came in under 6 minutes.
 Awesome! 😀

 Mango Yogurt Smoothie Bowl

-So lets get on with this mango yogurt smoothie bowl shall we?
+So let’s get on with this mango yoghurt smoothie bowl, shall we?
 I have been meaning to share a smoothie bowl with you for a while now and this was the perfect excuse.
 Smoothie bowls are bang on trend and its a great summer treat for the warmer weather.
 Also if time is tight for you in the morning you can always have this in a travel cup and enjoy it on the go.
 Just skip the toppings, I can only imagine how difficult it would be to suck them through a straw.

 Healthy Start To The Day

 I’ve kept this recipe as healthy as I can.
 There is no added sugar as the natural sweetness of the fruit provides all you will need.
 The milk I used is another Arla product called BoB milk, I know I was baffled at first as well.
 It stands for Best of Both.
 Its a skimmed milk with all the flavour of semi-skimmed / half fat milk.
-And the yogurt is another Arla product Skyr Icelandic style natural yogurt.
-Its thick and creamy like Greek yogurt but has the added bonus of being fat free.
+And the yoghurt is another Arla product Skyr Icelandic style natural yoghurt.
+It’s thick and creamy like Greek yoghurt but has the added bonus of being fat-free.
 Yes!

 Recipe 1 of 7